SEPTA: Victory District

 The Victory District operates suburban bus and trolley or rail routes that are based at 69th Street Transportation Center in Upper Darby in Delaware County.
-Its rail routes comprise the Norristown High Speed Line (Route 100) that runs from 69th Street Transportation Center to Norristown Transportation Center and the Media–Sharon Hill Line (Routes 101 and 102).
+Its rail routes comprise the M (formerly Norristown High Speed Line) that runs from 69th Street Transportation Center to Norristown Transportation Center and the D (formerly Routes 101 and 102).
 This district is the descendant of the Philadelphia Suburban Transportation Company, also known as the Red Arrow Lines.
 Some residents of the Victory District operating area still refer to this district as the "Red Arrow Division".

 Frontier District

 The Frontier District operates suburban bus routes that are based at the Norristown Transportation Center in Montgomery County and bus lines that serve eastern Bucks County.
 This district is the descendant of the Schuylkill Valley Lines in the Norristown area and the Trenton-Philadelphia Coach Lines in eastern Bucks County.
 SEPTA took over Schuylkill Valley Lines operations on March 1, 1976.
 SEPTA turned over the Bucks County routes (formerly Trenton-Philadelphia Coach Line Routes, a subsidiary of SEPTA) to Frontier Division in November 1983.